Risk-Team/AquaCropPlotter/README.md

 ## How to use the app

 AquaCrop Vis is currently hosted in shinyapps.io so that you do not need to install anything in your local computer.
-Simply connect
+Simply connect to the server and enjoy using the app.
+However, if you want to run AquaCropVis locally, simply install it from GitHub:

+` library(devtools)
+  install_github("Risk-Team/aquacrop_shiny")`

+  Then

+  `library(AquaCropVis)
+  aquacropvis()`